-Staff will be encouraged to play an active and positive role in establishing and developing relationships with applicants, any support organisations and agencies that can help tenants, the community and the Association.
+Staff will be encouraged to play an active and positive role in establishing and developing relationships with applicants, any support organisations and agencies that can help tenants, the community, and the Association.

-7.0 EQUALITY AND DIVERSITY
+7.0 EQUALITY AND HUMAN RIGHTS

-We are committed to promoting an environment of respect, understanding, encouraging diversity and eliminating discrimination by providing equality of opportunity for all.
-This is reflected in our Equality and Diversity Policy.
+7.1 The Association is committed to promoting an environment of respect, understanding, encouraging diversity, and eliminating discrimination by providing equality of opportunity for all.
+This is reflected in its Equality and Human Rights Policy.